 The 21st Century: Rapid Growth

-Hank Wedemeyer retired as Executive Director
+Hank Wedemeyer retires as Executive Director

-Sumner J. Yaffe Lifetime Achievement Award in Pediatric Pharmacology and Therapeutics was established.
+Sumner J. Yaffe Lifetime Achievement Award in Pediatric Pharmacology and Therapeutics is established.
 The Yaffe Award is given annually in recognition of significant and sustained contributions toward the improvement of children's health through the expansion of the field of pediatric pharmacology and therapeutics.

-The Richard A. Helms Excellence in Pediatric Pharmacy Practice Award was established.
+The Richard A. Helms Excellence in Pediatric Pharmacy Practice Award is established.
 The Helms Award recognizes (1) sustained and meritorious contributions to PPAG and to pediatric pharmacy practice, and (2) contributions of importance to education, new knowledge, and outreach.

 PPAG reaches 500 members.

-The Fellowship in the Pediatric Pharmacy Advocacy Group (FPPAG) Program was established.
+The Fellowship in the Pediatric Pharmacy Advocacy Group (FPPAG) Program is established.
 The program serves the following purposes: to recognize excellence in pediatric pharmacy practice; and to grant recognition and to promote public awareness of pharmacists who have distinguished themselves in pediatric pharmacy practice.

 PPAG reaches 650 members.

-PPAG announced new logo.
+PPAG announces new logo.